pulzze/autoflow-documentation/docs/Documentation/Guide/Workflow/data-simulation/Index.md

 ### Data

-the data that the action has received.
+The data that the action has received.